 What are the key dates for the Small Grants Scheme?

-- End of January 2020: Completion of activities and output delivered
+- Mid February 2020: Completion of activities and output delivered

 Find some inspiration from our 2016/17 Small Grants Scheme recipients Saskia Huizinga, Empathy Walks and Mariangela Veronesi.
 2018 recipients included Lucy Moore and Duncan McNaughton, Phillippa Bannister, and Lucy Wallwork.